Foil boards for the kite bored.

 Beginner Foil Boards

 Although most boards can be used to learn to foil, there are some which are a lot easier than others.
 Strictly speaking, beginner foiling gear is more determined by mast height and wing sets.
-The boards we find in the beginner category are; The North/Duotone Freefoil, Slingshot Alien Air, Slingshot Simulator and despite it’s name, the North Pro Foil board is very easy to get started.
+The boards we find in the beginner category are; The North/Duotone Freefoil, Slingshot Alien Air, Slingshot Simulator and despite it’s name, the North Pro Foil board are very easy foil boards to get started on.
 We recommend starting with a single centred front footstrap.
 The centred front strap helps you to keep the board on your feet (or your feet on the board) during water starts and is an ideal reference point for front foot placement.
 The fore and aft trimming or (Pitch control) of the board is the most critical part of learning.
 Keeping your back foot free to place whereever you like is advantageous because you can step forward to keep the foil down in the water which is a must when you start as well as allowing you to bail out more easily if you lose control and crash.
 The wider width makes it easier to get the board up and planing prior to lift off onto the foil.
 The quicker you come out of the water, the quicker you can start getting a feel for the trim.
 Generous nose scoop is also important as you will be touching down nose first fairly regularly in the beginning.
 A good scoop or flexible nose will “bounce” the nose back up without spearing you into the water.
 Basically, something stable and easy to water start is best.
-A bonus is the full EVA covered deck and rails of the Slingshot Simulator for when you make inadvertant connection with body to board, not to mention the price!
+A bonus is the full EVA covered deck and rails of the Slingshot Simulator for when you make inadvertent connection with body to board, not to mention the price!

 Freeride Foil Boards

 The Freeride range covers almost every board, as once you are up and riding on the foil, unless you need to specialize in a given discipline, all boards work.
-We recomend boards between 4’6″ and 6′ with a bit of volume and width in the tail.
+We recommend boards between 4’6″ and 6′ with a bit of volume and width in the tail.
 As I said, practically everything works and so long as you are up on the foil itself, all the board does is connect you to the mast.
 When you come back down and the board touches down, it plays a part, but otherwise, it’s in the air most of the time.
 Shape can be as wide as 60cm, or as narrow as 30cm, it can be as long as 6′ but as short as just 100cm.
 The biggest determining factor is YOU.
 The shorter the board becomes, the more responsive it is and the better control you can have over the board.
 For free foiling, one, or no straps is generally best.
 It allows for an uncluttered deck where you can stand anywhere you need to.
 The absence of straps makes toeside riding much easier and tacking and gybing way simpler if you aren’t trying to get your feet into straps.

 Freefoiling is generally (but not always) up to or below 20 knots board speed.
 The faster you wish to foil, the more straps you need.
 Fast free foiling with two inline straps (front and back) works fine but gybing or tacking are made difficult due to the single front strap, and your need to get one foot out of and the other into the same strap basically at the same time.
 Foiling above 25 knots really requires three straps to keep you connected to the foil at speed.
 The twin front straps fascilitate the tacking where both feet are actually in both the front straps for a brief second during the transition.
 The Shinn Jacksons (125 and 145) are a free foil board which will take some serious abuse being pressed and ABS railed.